arc-eng/cli-demo/generate-rank-select/analysis/screenshot-to-code.md

 #### Developer Pain Point
 The demo addresses the challenge of converting design mockups into code, a task that is often time-consuming and error-prone, especially for complex designs.
 This is a common pain point for frontend developers who need to translate visual designs into functional components.

-#### How PR Pilot CLI Helps
+#### How Arcane CLI Helps
-The PR Pilot CLI simplifies this process by automating the conversion of a screenshot into a React component.
+The Arcane CLI simplifies this process by automating the conversion of a screenshot into a React component.
 The CLI command used in the demo captures a portion of the screen and generates the corresponding code based on a Jinja2 template.

 #### Main Benefits for the User
 1. **Time-Saving**: Automates the conversion process, significantly reducing the time required to go from design to code.